-FOF is a unique way of hearing the stories of people from other faith traditions.
+FOF is a unique way of hearing the stories of people from other faith traditions and spiritual perspectives.
 Once a year we have had any where from six to thirty people discuss what it means for them to be a Buddhist or a Baptist, a Mormon or a Muslim, a Jew or a Hindu or a Catholic, etc.

-This winter will be our eighth year for this program.
-For the first time it will be held at the Hindu Chinmaya Mission, 4760 Packard Street, Ann Arbor.
-Six religious leader will speak to the whole group on matters of “Compassion and Mercy.”
-Following these presentations, there will be time for small group discussion and question and answers.
+This past January was our eighth year for this program.
+For the first time it was held at the Hindu Chinmaya Mission, 4760 Packard Street, Ann Arbor.
+Six presenters from religious and spiritual perspectives spoke to the whole group on matters of “Compassion and Mercy.”
+Following these presentations was a time for small group discussion, then questions and answers.

 Last year we added something new, a student version held at the same time and in the same building.
-Six religions were also represented, all by high school students.
-50 people filled their room, and the exchanges were stimulating and provocative.
-Represented were Muslims, Unitarian Universalist, Jews, Baha’is, Hindu and Christian.
+Another six religions were also represented, all by high school students.
+50 people filled the room, and the exchanges were stimulating and provocative.
+Representatives were Muslim, Jewish, Baha’i, Hindu, Christian and Buddhist.

 Their discussions focused on issues of clarity when it comes to understanding religions: “What is it that you want others to be clear about, and what is generally not clear for those looking in from the outside?”